 Access to our in-house support team is available 7 days/week to provide prompt resolution to both student and instructor inquiries.
 In addition, we work one-on-one with instructors to provide a comprehensive system, customized for their course.
-This can include adapting the text, managing multiple sections, and more!
+This can include managing multiple sections, assistance with preparing online examinations, help with LMS integration, and much more!